Donate Adopt a coral I have a gift code

 Tourism

 More than 100 countries benefit from reef-related tourism and it contributes to more than 30% of export earnings in more than 20 countries.
 Moreover, reef tourism is on the rise.
 Indeed, reefs attract divers, snorkelers, recreational fishermen and white sandy beach-lovers.
 Thus, they are an essential part of the economy for the regions where they are located.
-In many small islands, more than 90% of new economic development depends on this coastal tourism.
+Each year, tourism to coral reefs (hotels, restaurants, operators, transport, tours, etc.) is estimated at 36 billion dollars worldwide.

 Pollution Destructive fishing Overfishing Tourism

-Wastes such as oil, fertilizers, sewage and toxic chemicals can be released directly at sea or indirectly (via rivers).
+Chemical wastes such as oil, fertilisers, sewage and toxic chemicals can be released directly at sea or indirectly (via rivers).
 This causes an enrichment of nutrients that promote the formation of algae.
 The supports used by coral larvae are smothered by a proliferation of algae thus affecting their development.

-In certain countries, the use of homemade bombs for fishing is disastrous.
-It leads to the destruction of reefs leaving only unstable rubble remains in their wake, making recolonisation by coral larvae impossible.
-It is also a social problem: fishermen have to go further afield (at a higher cost to them) and take more risks in order to find fish.
-Potassium cyanide also destroys all life on reefs and is used to harvest species for the aquarium and food markets in Asian countries.
+In some countries, the use of home-made bombs for fishing is disastrous.
+It leads to the destruction of reefs: all that remains is unstable rubble, making it impossible for coral larvae to recolonise.
+It is also a social problem: fishermen have to go further out (at higher cost) and take more risks to find fish.
+Potassium cyanide also destroys all life in the reefs.
+It is used to harvest species destined for the aquarium market in Europe and the United States, or for catering in Asian countries.

 The increase in the demand for fish has resulted in the overfishing of reef fish which in turn affects the balance of the coral ecosystem.
 For example, overfishing of herbivorous fish can lead to levels of growth in algae, which asphyxiates the coral by depleting it of oxygen.

 More than 100 countries benefit from reef-related tourism and it contributes to more than 30% of export earnings in more than 20 countries.
 Moreover, reef tourism is on the rise.
 Indeed, reefs attract divers, snorkelers, recreational fishermen and white sandy beach-lovers.
 Thus, they are an essential part of the economy for the regions where they are located.
-In many small islands, more than 90% of new economic development depends on this coastal tourism.
+Each year, tourism to coral reefs (hotels, restaurants, operators, transport, tours, etc.) is estimated at 36 billion dollars worldwide.